jmeierhofer/SocketTest/README.md

  * Print every received text from the connection in a new line and prefix it with `R:`, like it is done for every sent text with `S:`.
  * Allow the user to select a charset like ASCII, UTF-8 or UTF-16 for converting the entered text to raw bytes and back.
  * The TCP client and server no longer append a new line to every sent text.
+ * The JTextField to send text is now a JTextArea to handle new lines correctly.

 ## Build JAR
 Open a console from your SocketTest project folder and enter: